-My guest on this week’s DestinySurvival Radio is Kevin Dawson, creator of Kevin’s Kandles, a truly safer candle for emergencies.
+My DestinySurvival Radio guest was Kevin Dawson, creator of Kevin’s Kandles, a truly safer candle for emergencies.
 They provide you with a clever fire safety solution.
 Once you’ve heard Kevin talk about them, you’ll never see emergency candles in quite the same way.

 Before I go on, allow a brief disclaimer.
 Other than receiving samples of Kevin’s Kandles to try, I don’t earn anything from promoting them.
 But this is one of those innovative products that could truly save lives and property, so I’m glad for the opportunity to share what follows with you.